What a Person with Diabetes in Mexico Wants You to Know

 Karla: I have been living with diabetes since I was 10 years old, 16 years ago.
 I lost more than 45 pounds and I was very thirsty and hungry.
 I went with my aunt to visit the family doctor and he asked me to get some lab tests done, which showed a fasting glucose of 44.4 mmol/L800 mg/dL.

 I was admitted to the hospital for 10 days, but they said I had type 2 diabetes.
-I was treated as a T2D, without insulin, for about one year.
+I was treated as a person with type 2 diabetes (T2D), without insulin, for about one year.
 By the following July, I was admitted to the hospital again for diabetic ketoacidosis (DKA).
 That’s when I learned I actually had type 1 and started taking regular and NPH insulin.

 I learned a little more about the disease thanks to a guy who had a group of young people in my city—Xalapa, Veracruz.
 He taught me everything and put me in contact with Dr. Moreno; she got me under control.